mdali2k12/topmafia/readme.md

 # app' memo

-## last updatesa
+## last updates

 ### account verification with one-time link
 - ✅ user has a "verified" field in db, which is a boolean set to false by default
 - ✅ an apptokens table exists in db, containing a verifiedAt, a token, a type, and a userId field
 - ✅ on signup, an account verification token linked to the new user is created and stored in apptokens entity
-- an email object is configured with below data
+- ✅ an email object is configured with below data
     * AddReplyTo                         => "webmail@topmafia.net", "Top Mafia"
     * SetFrom                            => "webmail@topmafia.net", "Top Mafia"
     * AddAddressTo                       => $to parameter